furtidev/utilities-py/README.md

 ## Utilities
-A bunch of useful utilities/functions packed into a single class.
+A bunch of useful utilities/functions packed into a single file.

 ## Features
 - ⚡ Fast